Select Websites

-The Holocaust Memorial offers visitors to the site a selection of links on the history of the destruction of the Jews in Europe, the genocides of the 20th century and on the life of the Jews during the period of the Second World War.
+The Shoah Memorial offers visitors a selection of links on the history of the destruction of European Jewry, the genocides of the 20th century and the life of Jews during the period of World War II.
 This commented sitography is regularly updated.

-In order to improve this tool, we would ask you to report any malfunctions – difficulties in accessing the selected sites, broken links – and provide us with the addresses of sites that could enrich our selection.
+In order to improve this tool, we kindly ask you to inform us of any problems – difficulties accessing the selected sites, broken links – and to provide us with the addresses of the sites likely to enhance our selection.

 http://liberation-camps.memorialdelashoah.org/introduction.html